Are You Shakespearienced?: Background

-learned to play the Gibson that his dog had found

-And he came to haunt the bars of Minneapolis town.

 "Toolmaster," according to Minneapolis City Pages, "perfectly captured the tension between Minneapolis ambition and outstate resignation that pretty much informs life in the Land of 10,000 Lakes."

 Reception

 The album was well received by critics, and has grown over time to be considered by many fans perhaps the band's best album.
 Michael Toland of Blurt called the album an improvement over their debut, saying "the band expands its reach with more sophisticated and rock-oriented arrangements.
 The Tripsters make good use of their musicianly prowess with close interplay that avoids showboating, while Dan's addition gives the band extra vocal power."
 Timothy Monger of AllMusic said that "the ambitious harmonies and artful songwriting approach introduced on their 1986 debut Applehead Man became fully realized here ...
 They cast a captivating spell weaving tales that melded weird fantasy elements with a staunchly romantic regionalism."
 He also noted that several of the Shakespearienced songs became staples of the band's live shows for the rest of their career, such as the "riffy, harmony-stacked 'Reception' and the whimsical mini rock opera 'Toolmaster of Brainerd.'"

 Scott Schinder of Trouser Press wrote that the album "shows increased depth and a more distinctive musical voice."
 The Chicago Readers Bill Wyman, who had disliked the band's debut Applehead Man, was more positive towards Are You Shakespearienced?, calling it "the first example of the band's precipitous growth."
 But he also complained that "the production was about 20 years out of time" and that Matt Wilson's lyrics "seemed to be fast developing into an almost painful olio of Renaissance Faire flourishes, portentous apostrophes, and low-budget Keatsianisms."